Back-end Engineering Articles

 hello("Daniel")

 The question is, does this make any sense?
 The answer is probably not.
-We do not have any errors, but when we declare a parameter usually is because we'll be using it inside the function to do something dynamically.
-So if we're not going to use that parameter, it is better not to declare it.
+We’re not having any errors, but when we declare a parameter is normally because we’ll be using it inside the function to do something dynamically.
+If we’re not going to use that parameter, it is better not to declare it.

 # Two parameters declared